 SN LINE ORGANISATION STAFF ORGANISATION 1 Line executive function is to act.
 Staff executive function is to think.
 2. Line officer are assigned and authority to Staff officers are appointed and authority to command. idea.
 3. Line represents the authority of men.
 Staff represents the authority of ides.
 4. Line peoples are doers.
 Staff peoples are thinker.
-5. Line executive must be take care that while Staff executive must recognize that his job is receiving and advice from staff he must to consult. regarded it an advice and not end command.
+5. Line executive must be take care that while receiving and advice from staff he must regarded it an advice and not end command. o ,

-Staffing:
+Staffing :